qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ......

 ``Updated`` [vector: any]
-  Vector layer in output with the updated z-values extracted
+  Vector layer in output with the updated z values extracted.

 See also
 ........
-:ref:`qgissetmfromraster`
+:ref:`qgissetmfromraster`, :ref:`qgissetzvalue`

 .. _qgisdropmzvalues: